Changing a User Password

 This section outlines the most common scenarios in which user passwords are changed.
 In the first scenario, the user forgets their password and they need a system administrator to change it.
 In the second scenario, a user may want to change their own user password.

 Additionally, if the user forgets their password the Forgot Password functionality allows password reset via an email generated from Web UI.
-For more information, refer to the Accessing a Web UI topic of the Web User Interfaces documentation here.
+For more information, refer to the Accessing a Web UI topic of the Web User Interfaces documentation.

 Prerequisites

 Users must be privileged to change passwords via the 'Maintain user password' privilege action.
-For more information, refer to the Setup Actions and Error Descriptions topic of the System Setup documentation here.
+For more information, refer to the Setup Actions and Error Descriptions topic.

 Changing a User Password - System Administrator